Codex Beneventanus

 The Codex Beneventanus (British Library, Add MS 5463) is an 8th-century illuminated codex containing a Gospel Book.
 According to a subscription on folio 239 verso, the manuscript was written by a monk named Lupus for one Ato, who was probably Ato, abbot (736–760) of the monastery of San Vincenzo al Volturno (Saint Vincent on the Volturnus), near Benevento.
 The unusual odd number of Canon Tables suggests these seven folios were prepared as much as two centuries earlier than the rest of the codex.

-The codex contains the Vulgate version of the four Gospels, the canon tables of Eusebius of Caesarea, the letter of Jerome to Pope Damasus (Novum opus), the prologue of St. Jerome to the Gospels (Plures fuisse), and prologues and chapter lists for each of the Gospels.
+The codex contains the Vulgate version of the four Gospels, the canon tables of Eusebius of Caesarea, the letter of Jerome to Pope Damasus (Novum opus) that St. Jerome wrote as a dedicatory prologue to the Gospels, Jerome's prologue to his Commentary on Matthew that has been used as a prologue to the Gospels in later Vulgate manuscripts (Plures fuisse), and prologues and chapter lists for each of the Gospels.
 The text is written on vellum in two columns in uncial script with no division between words.
 The running titles are in small uncials while the incipits and explicits are in capitals.
 The incipits and explicits are written in alternating lines of red and black ink.
 The subscription of Lupus is written in uncials, and also has alternating lines of red and black ink.
 The text contains additional punctuation and annotations in a 10th-century Beneventuan hand.